cpisz-posit/ModernEvent/README.md

 - If a dev does not use the correct template arguments when creating a new event, this can cause UB.
 - Have to copy paste the template casting code into all superclasses for shared and unique pointers.

-My opinion: I like this best so far